 While I haven’t used it myself, it actually gets a lot of good reviews for how clean and well-kept it is!

 How Long Does it Take to Walk Around Grimwith Reservoir?

 This Grimwith Reservoir walk can easily be completed in around 2 hours at a casual pace.
 Though, non-stop at a steady pace, you could walk around Grimwith Reservoir in an hour.

 Can you cycle around Grimwith Reservoir?

 Yes, the paths are totally suitable for cycling.
-However, do beware of children, dogs and the variety of wildlife that live around the water (ducks, geese, pheasants, etc)!
+However, keep an eye out for children, dogs and the variety of wildlife that live around the water (ducks, geese, pheasants, etc)!

 Can you swim in Grimwith Reservoir?